The university is actively committed to the full inclusion of all students, regardless of their individual challenges. This includes in particular:

 The International Football Club focuses on fair play, diversity, respect, teamwork, fun and playing football together in an international group.
 International students and all other students have the chance to get to know each other.

-Help with difficulties in your studies and personal problems.
+Support for academic difficulties and personal problems.

 With our offerings, we aim to support all university members in balancing their academic or work life with family and caregiving responsibilities.